 Mandatory minimum punishments will also be introduced for the production of cannabis (marihuana), with their length depending upon the number of marihuana plants produced.
-The term of imprisonment will be at least six months if the number of plants produced is less than 201 and the production is for the purpose of trafficking.
-The minimum penalty increases to nine months in these circumstances if any of the health and safety factors apply.
-If the number of plants produced is more than 200 and less than 501, the minimum term of imprisonment is one year, which increases to 18 months if any of the health and safety factors apply.
+The minimum penalty is nine months where the number of plants produced is fewer than 201, the production is for the purpose of trafficking, and any of the health and safety factors also apply.
+If the number of plants produced is more than 200 and fewer than 501, the minimum term of imprisonment is one year, which increases to 18 months if any of the health and safety factors apply.
 The minimum term of imprisonment will be two years if the number of plants produced is more than 500, which will increase to three years if any of the health and safety factors apply.
 There is no mention of the production being for the purposes of trafficking when the number of plants is more than 200.